 - Chase Freedom Unlimited: 1.5 points earned on all purchases

-- Chase Sapphire Preferred and Sapphire Reserve: 2 points on all travel & dining purchases
+- Chase Sapphire Preferred (EXPIRED): 2 points on all travel & dining purchases

 - Chase Business Ink Plus and Business Cash Plus: